PaulaLucero2021/course_digitalhouse/infraestructura_i/README.md

 ![putty](./img/c2s3.png)

-esto nos sirve para usar vagrant y nos acerca a la automatizacion.
+esto nos sirve para usar vagrant y nos acerca a la automatización.

 > PuTTY is a free implementation of Telnet and SSH for Windows and Unix platforms, along with an xterm terminal emulator.
 <!-- fin resumen clase sincronica 2 -->